RetroDECK/ES-DE/INSTALL-DEV.md

 The es_systems.xml file contains the game systems configuration data for ES-DE, written in XML format.
 This defines the system name, the full system name, the ROM path, the allowed file extensions, the launch command, the platform (for scraping) and the theme to use.

 ES-DE ships with a comprehensive `es_systems.xml` file and most users will probably never need to make any customizations.
-But there may be special circumstances such as wanting to use different emulators for some game systems or perhaps wanting to add additional systems altogether.
+But there may be special circumstances such as wanting to use different emulators for some game systems or perhaps to add additional systems altogether.

 To accomplish this, ES-DE supports customizations via a separate es_systems.xml file that is to be placed in the `custom_systems` folder in the application home directory, i.e. `~/.emulationstation/custom_systems/es_systems.xml`.
 (The tilde symbol `~` translates to `$HOME` on Unix and macOS, and to `%HOMEPATH%` on Windows unless overridden via the --home command line option.)

 This custom file functionality is designed to be complementary to the bundled es_systems.xml file, meaning you should only add entries to the custom configuration file for game systems that you actually want to add or override.
-So for the example of customizing a single system, this file should only contain a single `<system>` tag.
+So to for example customize a single system, this file should only contain a single `<system>` tag.
 The structure of the custom file is identical to the bundled file with the exception of an additional optional tag named `<loadExclusive/>`.
 If this is placed in the custom es_systems.xml file, ES-DE will not load the bundled file.
 This is normally not recommended and should only be used for special situations.
 At the end of this section you can find an example of a custom es_systems.xml file.

 The bundled es_systems.xml file is located in the resources directory that is part of the application installation.
 For example this could be `/usr/share/emulationstation/resources/systems/unix/es_systems.xml` on Unix, `/Applications/EmulationStation Desktop Edition.app/Contents/Resources/resources/systems/macos/es_systems.xml` on macOS or `C:\Program Files\EmulationStation-DE\resources\systems\windows\es_systems.xml` on Windows.
 The actual location may differ from these examples of course, depending on where ES-DE has been installed.